foivz/AIforRenters/README.md

 * Module/s to process user data
 * AI module to send responses
 * Desktop app to monitor the status and health of the system and requests made by users
+* Web form as one of the data channels

 Symbol | Name | Short description | Responsible